Security incident reporting

 Security incident report in accordance with section 168 of the Telecommunications Act (TKG)

-Pursuant to section 168 TKG, public telecommunications network operators or providers of publicly accessible telecommunications services are legally bound to notify the Bundesnetzagentur and the Federal Office for Information Security (BSI) without undue delay of a security incident with a significant impact on network operation or service provision.
-This includes faults that result in a restriction in the continuity of supply of services provided over those networks or in unauthorised access to the users' telecommunications and data processing systems.
+Pursuant to section 168 TKG, public telecommunications network operators and providers of publicly available telecommunications services are legally bound to notify the Bundesnetzagentur and the Federal Office for Information Security (BSI) without undue delay of a security incident with a significant impact on network operation or service provision.
+This includes faults that result in a restriction in the continuity of supply of services provided over those networks or in unauthorised access to users’ telecommunications and data processing systems.

 In its reporting concept, the Bundesnetzagentur describes the national procedure for reporting security incidents with a significant impact on network operation or service provision in accordance with section 168(1) TKG.
 Section 182(1) TKG remains unaffected.

-The implementation concept and the reporting form are available below for download.
+The reporting concept and the reporting form are available below for download:

 Meldekonzept für die Mitteilung von beträchtlichen Sicherheitsvorfällen nach § 168 TKG (pdf / 694 KB) (in German)